berkeleybop/berkeleybop.github.io/best_practice.md

    - [OBO JSON](https://douroucouli.wordpress.com/2016/10/04/a-developer-friendly-json-exchange-format-for-ontologies/)
    - consider obo format deprecated.
 Exception: easier to maintain edit file as obo for git diff/PR purposes
    - COB as upper ontology, but also pay attention to biolink
+   - Always use official PURLs for downloads
+      - the OBO page gives the list of products.
+E.g. [obofoundry.org/ontology/pato](http://obofoundry.org/ontology/pato)
 - Mappings (ontology or otherwise)
    - SSSOM with skos predicates
 - KGs